max-pfeiffer/keycloak-postgresql-docker-helm/charts/keycloak/README.md

 # Keycloak Helm Chart
+Helm chart for installing [Keycloak](https://www.keycloak.org/) on Kubernetes.
+It uses [pfeiffermax/keycloak-postgresql](https://hub.docker.com/r/pfeiffermax/keycloak-postgresql) as Docker image which is specifically built to use PostgresSQL as database.

+Per default, this chart installs Keycloak with TLS disabled.
+Just set `ingress.enabled: true` in [values.yaml](values.yaml) to add an Ingress for this default configuration.

 ## values.yaml
+Please see [values.yaml](values.yaml) for configuration options.

 ### Examples
 #### HTTP only
-Using nginx ingress controller without TLS (for testing purposes):
+Using nginx ingress controller without TLS (default config, for testing purposes):
 ```yaml
 ingress:
   enabled: true